exasol/extension-manager/doc/design.md

 ### Extension Context

-The extension context allows extension definitions to interact with the database and extension manager e.g. by executing queries.
+The extension context allows extension definitions to interact with the extension manager and the database (e.g. by executing queries).

 #### Extension Context SQL Client
 `dsn~extension-context-sql-client~1`

-The SQL client in the extension context allows extension definitions to execute statements and run queries against the database and process query results.
+The SQL client in the extension context allows the extension definition to execute statements and run queries against the database and process query results.

 Rationale:

-* This allows extensions to create necessary database objects like `SCRIPT`s, `CONNECTION`s and `VIRTUAL SCHEMA`s.
+* This allows the extension to create necessary database objects like `SCRIPT`s, `CONNECTION`s and `VIRTUAL SCHEMA`s.
-* Extensions can also run arbitrary queries in order to read required information about their installations (e.g. scripts) and instances (e.g. virtual schemas).
+* The extension can also run arbitrary queries in order to read required information about their installations (e.g. scripts) and instances (e.g. virtual schemas).
 * While EM also provides [access to metadata](#extension-context-metadata) via the context, this information may not be sufficient.
 Executing arbitrary queries ensures maximum flexibility for extensions.

 Covers: